If you renew your visa outside the UK, you need to follow the same procedure as students applying for a visa for the first time.

 All documents submitted which are not in English or Welsh must be accompanied by a full translation that can be checked by UK Visas and Immigration.
 The translation must contain:

-A Tier 4 student qualifies for the differentiation arrangements if he/she is a national of one of the countries the Home Office classifies as 'Low risk' .
+A student qualifies for the differentiation arrangements if he/she is a national of one of the countries the Home Office classifies as 'Low risk' under "Financial Evidence for Students" : financial-evidence-for-student-route-applicants

 The Academic Technology Approval Scheme (ATAS) was introduced in order to ensure that people who are applying to study certain sensitive subjects in the UK do not have links to Weapons of Mass Destruction (WMD).
-Non-EEA students studying on certain science, engineering and technology degrees will have to apply for an ATAS clearance certificate before obtaining a new visa.
-Your CAS will confirm whether or not an ATAS certificate is needed.
+Students studying on certain science, engineering and technology degrees will have to apply for an ATAS clearance certificate before obtaining a new visa.
+Students who are nationals of EU countries, the European Economic Area (EEA), Australia, Canada, Japan, New Zealand, Singapore, South Korea, Switzerland or the United States of America do not need an ATAS certificate.

 To check whether you need an ATAS certificate, and for more details about the ATAS scheme, please see Gov.uk.

-Failure to provide a valid ATAS clearance certificate (if your course requires one) when you submit your Tier 4 online application form will result in your application being refused.
+Failure to provide a valid ATAS clearance certificate (if your course requires one) when you submit your Student visa online application form will result in your application being refused.

 Visas for more than six months include an Immigration Health Surcharge.
-Paying this will mean that you are entitled to receive certain free health services from the National Health Service (NHS) while you are in the UK, but please note that this is not private medical insurance.
+Paying this will mean that you are entitled to receive certain free health services from the National Health Service (NHS) while you are in the UK, but this is not private medical insurance.

 Use the Immigration Health Surcharge tool to check how much you will have to pay.

-The Tier 4 application form will direct you to the Immigration Health Surcharge (IHS) portal where you can pay the required charge.
+The Student Visa application form will direct you to the Immigration Health Surcharge (IHS) portal where you can pay the required charge.

-If your application is successful, a temporary visa sticker will be placed in your passport giving you one month in which to travel into the UK.
-The permanent BRP (Biometric Residence Permit) visa card is collected from a designated post office in the UK.
-Most students select the post office in WHSmiths on Coney Street in York city centre to collect their BRP.
+On arrival in the UK after a successful visa application, your permanent BRP (Biometric Residence Permit) visa card should be collected from a designated post office in the UK.
+Most students select the post office in WHSmith on Coney Street in York city centre.
 The BRP will include information on restrictions for working during your studies.
 You should also check the UKVI letter confirming your successful visa application for details of your visa conditions, such as police registration.
 This letter is sent by email and is an important document which you should keep.
 Your visa will allow you to enter and leave the UK for the duration of its validity.